arange/arange.github.io/_posts/2019-06-09-learning-Latex.md

 > I've also got a separate **.bib** file to store all my references.

 ps: If you are using desktop software to write latex articles, I strongly recommend you to shift to online editors like [overleaf](http://overleaf.com).
-It saves your time on installing all the packages locally and the online compling speed is way faster.
+It saves your time installing all the packages locally and the online compling speed is way faster.

 ## Solution
 Thanks to [Mico's answer on stackexchange](https://tex.stackexchange.com/a/88672), I finally solved this problem after some unsuccessful attempts including [importing the **breakcites** package](https://tex.stackexchange.com/a/2774).